jimratliff/GenoMac-user/docs/what_hypervisor_does.md

     - Always show scrollbars
     - Reverse obnoxious default that revealed desktop anytime you clicked on the desktop
     - Restore to all apps the “Save As…” menu item as a first-class visible-without-option choice
-    - Change size and colors of cursor
+    - Change size and fill and outline colors of cursor
     - Do **not** show widgets on the desktop
     - Window should display as tabs according to window’s tabbing mode
     - Double-click on window’s title bar ⇒ Zoom (reinforces default)